ramiroencinas/perl6-Package-Updates/README.md

 * value <new> with the new packet version available to install.

 ## Windows Update considerations: ##
 * The updates from Windows Update is done using the powershell script get-updates.ps1.
-This script must be available in the same directory as the script that makes the call to the Package::Updates module.
+This script must be available in the same directory as the script that call the Package::Updates module.
 * The returned hash only provides the name of the package (the hash key) that has a new version available.

+## Permmisions considerations: ##
+The script that call this module must be run by a user with administrative or root privileges.

-## Installing the module ##
+## Installing the module: ##
+    with zef:
       zef update
       zef install Package::Updates

+    with Panda:
+      panda update
+      panda install Package::Updates

 ## Example Usage: ##
     use v6;